Magnetic vs Electronic Ballasts—An Easy Way to Tell Which You Have

 - The ballast itself draws energy whenever it's on, so while you save over operating fluorescent lamps, you're still paying for energy use that you don't need if you keep your ballast.
 It's not that big of a job to bypass the ballast, and ballast-bypass LED tubes, which are what ELEDLights mainly carries, are often quite affordable, quite efficient, and quite reliable.

-Check out our expert selection of LED fluorescent replacement tubes.
 All our lights are backed by solid warranties and supported by USA-based customer support.
 If you're not satisfied with the quality or the light won't work for your application, you can send it back within 30 days in its original packaging for a full refund.
 We have lights to suit all requirements, from standard office fixture replacements to ultra-bright lamps for high bay fixtures.
 If you don't see a light to fit your specific requirements, reach out to our team!

 Looking for a Lighting Supplier You Can Count On?